 Where to Get Recycled Silk Yarn

-If you get a chance to try them out, I encourage you to.
-It's a lovely product with a great back story that helps you make striking knits with ease.
+If you get a chance to try them out, we encourage you to.
+It's a lovely product with a great backstory that helps you make striking knits with ease.